Get Legal Representation

 Your role as the client

-Even if you have a legal representative, this is still YOUR claim:
+Even if you have a legal representative, this is still YOUR claim.
+Your role as the client is to:

 • Be honest so they can help you in the best way.